 How it works

-The first and the second square have 8 possible different directions each.
-I will therefore use the 8-sided die for these squares.
-The numbers from 1 to 8 will give me the 2nd coordinate on the designated square, which will define the trajectory of my spatial drawing.
+- Looking at the navigation board, the first and the second square have 8 possible different directions each.
+The participant will therefore use the 8-sided die if on these squares.
+The numbers from 1 to 8 will give the 2nd coordinate on the designated square, which will define the trajectory of the elastic band from the original location.

-On the third, fourth and sixth square, there are 16 possible new directions.
-I will therefore use a 16-sided die.
-The numbers from 1 to 16 will give me the 2nd coordinate on the designated square, which in turn will define the trajectory of my spatial drawing.
+- On the third, fourth and sixth square, there are 16 possible new directions.
+The participant will therefore use a 16-sided die.
+The numbers from 1 to 16 will give them the 2nd coordinate on their designated square, which in turn will define their trajectory.

 - On the fifth square, there are 32 possible new directions.
-I will therefore use the 32-sided die.
-The numbers from 1 to 32 will give me the 2nd coordinate on the designated square, which defines the trajectory of my spatial drawing.
+The participant will therefore use the 32-sided die.
+The numbers from 1 to 32 will give them the 2nd coordinate on the designated square.

-- Throw the 20-sided die to determine the coordinates or length of this first move.
+5- Throw the 20-sided die to determine the length L of the move.

 Note: If the number on the 20-sided die exceeds the number of coordinates available on the grid and the participant reaches the edge of the grid, he or she will need to reverse their course and finish counting the remaining points in the reverse direction of their track.